Using Environment Files in a React Application

 - CRA automatically sets

-. - To use a custom environment, you can set
+NODE_ENVtodevelopmentwhen runningnpm startandproductionwhen runningnpm build. - To use a custom environment, you can set

-manually:"scripts": { "start": "NODE_ENV=custom react-scripts start", "build": "NODE_ENV=custom react-scripts build" }
+NODE_ENVmanually:"scripts": { "start": "NODE_ENV=custom react-scripts start", "build": "NODE_ENV=custom react-scripts build" }

 - CRA automatically sets